Learn to help

 Youth Mental Health Awareness – Half-Day Online Course

-This 4-hour introductory course to raise awareness of mental health will give you a good understanding of what mental health is, the stigma that often surrounds it, and how to look after your own mental health and support someone who may be experiencing mental health issues.
+This 4-hour introductory course raises awareness of mental health and will give you a good understanding of what mental health actually is.
+We will also discuss the stigma that often surrounds it, how to look after your own mental health and support someone who may be experiencing mental health issues.

 Adult Mental Health First Aid Training – 2 Day Course